punctum-im/protocol-old/SPEC.md

 * Instance (running a Euphony Project compatible server) - this MUST have the numerical ID of 0
 * User (somebody who uses the service)
-* Role (servers together certain people in a server)
+* Role (groups together certain people in a conference)
-* Server (a group containing channels, compare to Discord's servers/guilds)
+* Conference (a group containing channels, compare to Discord's servers/guilds)
 * Channel (which contains messages, compare to IRC/Matrix channels or channels in a Discord server/guild)
 * Attachement (as in, a quote, poll or other kind of embed)
 * Message